sasye93/containerization-samples/README.md

 # containerization-samples
-Samples for the ScalaLoci Containerization Extension
+Samples for the ScalaLoci Containerization Extension.
+This should work out of the box.

 ## Structure